Year of Publication

 To better understand the relationship between environmental responsibility of local officials and local environmental policies, more research is needed.
 A larger sample including other county and city local officials should be surveyed.
 More research should be done to better understand the correlation between factors related to urbanization and local environmental policies.
 Based on the literature review, local officials need to be aware of their role in the sustainability effort in the U.S. Local governments, given that they are closest to the people and environmental problems, play a pivotal role.
 While other factors such as special interest groups and environmental problems may be demanding stronger environmental policies, local officials will be a part of proposing and adopting those policies.

 Shanks, Katherine E., "Does the Environmental Orientation of Local Officials Affect Local Environmental Policy?"
 (2006).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 198.